PaddlePaddle/PaddleClas/docs/en/application/vehicle_recognition_en.md

 ### 1.3 Neck

-In order to reduce the complexity of calculating feature distance in inferencne, an embedding convolution layer is added, and the feature dimension is 512.
+In order to reduce the complexity of calculating feature distance in inference, an embedding convolution layer is added, and the feature dimension is set to 512.

 ### 1.4 Metric Learning Losses

 - In vehicle ReID，[SupConLoss](../../../ppcls/loss/supconloss.py) , [ArcLoss](../../../ppcls/arch/gears/arcmargin.py) are used.
 The weight ratio of two losses is 1:1.
 - In vehicle fine-grained classification, [TtripLet Loss](../../../ppcls/loss/triplet.py), [ArcLoss](../../../ppcls/arch/gears/arcmargin.py) are used.
 The weight ratio of two losses is 1:1.

-## Experiment
+## 2 Experiment

 ### 2.1 Vehicle ReID